tamirgz/reverse-engineering-reference-manual/README.md

   + B's syntax: B imm. imm is relative offset from R15, the program counter
   + BX's syntax: BX &lt;register&gt;.
 X means that it can switch between ARM and THUMB state.
 If the LSB of the destination is 1, it will execute in Thumb state.
 BX LR is commonly used to return from function
   + BL's syntax: BL imm.
 It stores return address, the next instruction, in LR before transferring control to destination
   + BLX's syntax: BLX imm./&lt;register&gt;.
-When BLX uses an offset, it always swap Thumb state
+When BLX uses an offset, it always swap state (ARM to THUMB or THUMB to ARM)
 * Since instructions can only be 2 or 4 bytes in size, it's not possible to directly use a 32-bit constant as an operand.
 As a result, barrel shifter can be used to transform the immediate into a larger value
 * For arithmetic operations, the "S" suffix will update conditional flags.
 Whereas, comparison instructions (CBZ, CMP, TST, CMN, and TEQ) automatically update the flags
-* Instructions can be conditionally executed by adding conditional suffixes.
-That is how conditional branch instruction is implemented
+* Instructions can be conditionally executed by adding conditional suffixes
+  * This is how conditional branch instruction is implemented.
+For example, BEQ executes Branch instruction if EQ condition is true (ZF = 1)
 * Thumb instruction cannot be conditionally executed, with the exception of B instruction, without the IT instruction.
   + IT (If-then)'s syntax: ITxyz cc. cc is the conditional suffix for the 1st instruction after IT. xyz are for the 2nd, 3rd, and 4th instructions after IT.
 It can be either T or E. T means that the condition must match cc for it to be executed.
 E means that condition must be the opposite of cc for it to be executed
 ---